- What are the scholarly goals of Seminars at Calvin?

 Each seminar is slightly different.
 A detailed letter will be sent to the applicant once they are accepted, prior to confirming acceptance.
 There are no registration fees to participate in any of the summer seminars and no tuition costs.

 Funding for travel to and from Grand Rapids is generally not covered.
 Participants are responsible for their own travel expenses unless specifically told otherwise.
-The nearest airport is Gerald R. Ford International Airport (GRR), located just a few minutes' drive from Calvin's campus.
+The nearest airport is Gerald R. Ford International Airport (GRR), located just a few miles from Calvin's campus.

-In general, the following are provided to you free of charge: all course materials including books and readers; lodging in on campus apartments, also available to your spouse and children (subject to space restrictions); shuttle van between the airport and Calvin's campus on arrival and departure days (available only during specific windows of time); welcome picnic for you and your family members who join you; morning breaks and lunchs for participant only; weekday activities for family members (some activities may require a modest fee).
+In general, the following are provided to you free of charge: all course materials including books and readers; lodging in on campus apartments, also available to your spouse and children (subject to space restrictions); shuttle van between the airport and Calvin's campus on arrival and departure days (available only during specific windows of time); welcome picnic for you and your family members who join you; morning breaks and lunchs for participant only; weekday activities for your children 12 and under (some activities may require a modest fee; a parent must accompany children at all times).

 Participants are also granted access to Calvin’s Hekman Library and the Spoelhof Fieldhouse Complex during their stay.
 Adult family members may also receive access.